 In the Upper Savannah area, board members were invited to take part in the planning, including attending sector strategy meetings.
 To provide more insight, each local area can select a board member from each local area to attend the Sector Partnership meetings.
 Chief elected officials continue to get updates of the process.
 Upper Savannah staff meet with area resource organizations consisting of economic developers, county/city managers, and chamber leaders.
-Upper Savannah shares minutes of these meetings with these leaders so they can encourage more participation from industry partners.
+Upper Savannah shares minutes of these meetings with these leaders so they can encourage more participation from industry partners. the first step in planning was gathering information from industry and educational leaders.
+Upper Savannah coordinated with Piedmont Technical College, 10 school districts and the SC Department of Commerce in surveying: businesses, students, parents and educators regarding training needs.
+Nearly 200 businesses reaffirmed the need for post-secondary training.
+Upper Savannah tied plans to the Council of Government's Comprehensive Economic Development strategy which was passed by local elected officials from six of the seven counties.
+Currently Upper Savannah is developing a list of stakeholders.
+The plan will be publicized and reviewed at a partner meeting.

-In the Upstate area, consisting of Cherokee, Spartanburg and Union Counties, we created four committees for the local plan and in these meetings, we also included the regional plan instructions for discussion and creation.
+In the Upstate area, consisting of Cherokee, Spartanburg and Union Counties, we created four committees for the local plan and in these meetings, we also included the regional instructions plan for discussion and creation comments.
 The workgroups are as follows:

 - Workforce & Economic Analysis

-- Strategic Vision and Goals
+- o Strategic Vision and Goals

-- Local Area Partnerships and Investment Strategies
+- o Local Area Partnerships and Investment Strategies

-- Program Design and Evaluation
+- o Program Design and Evaluation

-Each workgroup invited had representation from the Upstate Workforce Board, education, WIOA funded program, business, partner and Workforce Board staff.
+Each workgroup invited had representation from the Upstate Workforce Board, education, WIOA funded program, businesses, partners and Workforce Board staff.
 We also required that we invited one person from each of our three counties on each Zoom meeting.
 Each County Council member on the three County Councils received an invitation to join a committee on which to participate.
 Each Upstate Workforce Board member also received a request to join a committee.
 The Upstate Workforce Board will send the final local and regional plan to each County Council and Workforce Board member.
-We plan to ask the County Councils to allow non-significant changes be made after their adoption of the plan if the Workforce Board staff feel they are important.
+We plan to ask the County Councils to allow non-significant changes to be made after their adoption of the plan if the Workforce Board staff feel they are important.
 We have asked for a letter from each County Administrator stating that their Council has adopted/approved the plan.

 In the WorkLink local area, Chief Elected Officials and the Workforce Development Board were included in the process via regular meeting updates, input via strategic planning and the incorporation of existing board and local policies.
 The board also reviews and ultimately approves this and all similar planning documents.
-In addition, local board members from the region are represented on the

-Regional Sector Strategies Team, which has been integral to regional collaboration begun under the 2016 Regional Plan.
+In addition, local board members from the region are represented on the Regional Sector Strategies Team, which has been integral to regional collaboration begun under the 2016 Regional Plan.